Due to the interdisciplinary nature of the themes of the school, it belongs to the following Graduate Colleges:

 Meetings with a broader range of interest are organized on a regular basis.
 Examples are the annual Benelux Meetings on Systems and Control and the Han-sur-Lesse Mathematical Programming Conferences.

-The different universities and teams involved are listed below in alphabetic order with keywords describing their research activities related to the themes of the graduate school and the name of the contact person.
+The different universities and teams involved are listed below with keywords describing their research activities related to the themes of the graduate school and the name of the contact person.

 Research activities : system analysis, (bio)-chemical processes, system optimisation, sensitivity analysis (local/global), uncertainty analysis